getshwiftyinhere/hex-pool/README.md

 # hex-pool
-Contract allowing users to pool HEX stakes together as one to maximise BPB bonus
+Contract allowing users to pool HEX stakes together as one to maximise BPB bonus over staking alone